History of the Jews in Transnistria: The Jews from the Rest of Romania, the Vapniarka Concentration Camp and the 1942-1944 Repatriations

 According to the May 6, 1946 data from the Romanian General Direction of the Police, 547 Bucharest (Ilfov County) Jews died during the Holocaust, overwhelmingly deportees to Transnistria.
 The same data shows that the number of Jews in the various other counties of the Old Kingdom (excluding Bucuresti/Ilfov, Dorohoi County, which have been discussed above, and Iasi County and Ialomita County, where the deaths were typically caused by the 1941 Iasi pogrom) who died in the Holocaust, overwhelmingly due to the deportations to Transnistria, was (all urban, except for the number of rural Jews) 31 from Bacau County, 23 from Baia County, 133 from Falciu County, 41 from Neamt County, 16 from Vaslui County (4 urban, 12 rural), 1 from Tulcea County, 10 from Prahova County, 12 from Buzau County and 2 from Covurlui County.
 According to the same data, the number of Jews from the counties of southern Transylvania who died in the Holocaust, typically because of the deportations to Transnistria, was 8 urban Jews from Sibiu County, 25 urban Jews from Timisoara and one rural Jew from Bihor County.
 On October 10, 1941, Romania's military dictator Ion Antonescu ordered the deportation to Transnistria of the Jews from Bacau County who had been convicted of falsifying military documents.
 Because of this, six Jews were deported from Bacau for using false identification papers on November 4, 1942, in the last group deportation of Jews to Transnistria.
 While a large majority of the Jews who died in the Holocaust in the areas under Romanian rule did so in Transnistria, Bessarabia and Bukovina, according to the same document, 4,350 Jews died in Iasi County, in the Iasi pogrom, while about 150 of the survivors of the pogrom died in Ialomita County, where they got on a death train, a total of 4,500, which probably understates the number of the dead.
+According to the Israeli scholar Gali Mir-Tibon, who wrote a recent scholarly article on the Jewish deportees to Transnistria largely based on some newly available Romanian documents, "There was no clear and consistent policy of the Romanian central government concerning the future of the Jews expelled from Romania.
+This gave the local forces great leeway in making decisions.